 Should the concern remain, a parent should contact the CEO.
 The final step would be to take the matter to the Chair of Governors.

-Parents have a responsibility to support the school's anti-bullying policy and to actively encourage their child to be a positive member of the school.
+Parents have a responsibility to support the school's antibullying policy and to actively encourage their child to

 Outcomes